 Which of the OEMs query their suppliers through NQC?

 The SAQ process was designed by the drive sustainability initiative and is continuously being further developed.
 A large number of the world’s largest OEMs belong to the SAQ process.
-Currently, BMW, Volkswagen and Daimler are the main drivers of the initiative.

 The SAQ is intended to provide a holistic picture of a supplier’s sustainability performance.
 In the course of the SAQ, both ecological issues, e.g. energy or waste, and social issues, e.g. working conditions or human rights, are addressed.
 It is important to note that the surveys are site-specific.
 This applies in particular to certifications and processes, e.g. in the area of work or the environment.
 Higher-level issues such as guidelines or policies should generally apply company-wide.

 In the general part of the SAQ, responsibilities for social and ecological sustainability and compliance must be mentioned.
 In addition, information on external communication must be provided in the form of a sustainability report and internal reporting in the form of codes of conduct and trainings.

 The social aspects cover in particular the topics of working conditions and human rights.
 Here it must be proven through the provision of conduct guidelines / policies, management systems and certifications that the company is aware of its responsibility.

 The requirements regarding ecological aspects are analogous: Here, too, the company must use its policies, management systems, processes and certifications to prove that it is aware of and continuously minimizes its negative impact on the environment.

 With regard to ethical aspects, it is necessary to provide proof of a valid guideline and a suitable management system.

 In addition to the performance of the company or its locations, the cascading of sustainability issues into the chain is also queried.
 This means that the company must provide information on its supplier management.
 The aim of this is that standards should gradually be established along the entire supply chain.